Industry Report — April 2026

 Priority Sequencing: Where to Start

-1. Build the Asset Inventory You cannot protect, manage, or report on what you do not know exists.
+Step 1: Build the Asset Inventory.
+You cannot protect, manage, or report on what you do not know exists.
 A complete inventory covers every device with network connectivity, including production floor equipment.
-For most mid-market F&B manufacturers, this surfaces connected equipment IT did not know about, vendor access paths never deprovisioned, and OT devices running outdated firmware.

-2. Segment the Network OT/IT network segmentation is the single highest-impact security control available.
-It limits ransomware lateral movement, contains blast radius, and is the architectural prerequisite for safely connecting OT systems to IT and cloud platforms.
+Step 2: Segment the Network.
+OT/IT network segmentation is the single highest-impact security control available to most mid-market manufacturers.
+It limits ransomware lateral movement, contains blast radius from any incident, and is the architectural prerequisite for safely connecting OT systems to IT and cloud platforms.

-3. Enforce MFA Universally Credential theft is the most common initial access vector for ransomware and BEC fraud.
+Step 3: Enforce MFA Universally.
+Credential theft is the most common initial access vector for ransomware and BEC fraud.
 MFA stops the majority of credential-based attacks.
 No exceptions for production-floor systems, remote access, or vendor accounts.

-4. Test Backup and Disaster Recovery Untested backups are not reliable backups.
+Step 4: Test Backup and Disaster Recovery.
+Untested backups are not reliable backups.
 Define RTO and RPO for production systems separately from business systems.
-Test restores on a documented schedule.
-Cyber insurance underwriters now require evidence of test activity.
+Test restores on a documented schedule and produce evidence of the test.

-5. Close the FSMA 204 Gap Determine whether your current ERP or WMS captures KDE/CTE data at the lot level.
+Step 5: Close the FSMA 204 Gap.
+Determine whether your current ERP or WMS captures KDE/CTE data at the lot level and whether it can be produced in the format and timeframe FSMA requires.
 The compliance deadline has passed.
-Manufacturers who cannot satisfy this requirement are operating with active enforcement exposure.

-6. Build the Compliance Documentation Program Centralize FSMA, HACCP, SQF/BRC, and 21 CFR Part 11 records in a document management system with version control, retention policies, and audit trail capabilities.
+Step 6: Build the Compliance Documentation Program.
+Centralize FSMA, HACCP, SQF/BRC, and 21 CFR Part 11 records in a document management system with version control, retention policies, and audit trail capabilities.

-7. Connect Production Data to Business Systems Once the security and compliance foundation is stable, the 4.0 value work begins: real-time production visibility, automated ERP data entry, integrated traceability, and the analytics that make operational improvement repeatable.
+Step 7: Connect Production Data to Business Systems.
+Once the security and compliance foundation is stable, the 4.0 value work begins: real-time production visibility, automated ERP data entry, integrated traceability, and the analytics that make operational improvement repeatable.
+Steps 1 through 6 must be stable first.

 What Comes After 4.0: An Introduction to Industry 5.0